 And no, Venice is not just for couples.
 My daughter loved Venice, she couldn’t get enough of walking over bridges and looking out at all the gondolas swaying in the canals.

-Next day was spent in visiting nearby islands of Murano and Burano.
-The first visit was to Murano with its famous glass blowing factories.
+The next day was spent visiting nearby islands of Murano and Burano.
+The first visit was to Murano with its famous glass-blowing factories.
 It was mostly empty before lunchtime when we reached.
 I highly recommend a boat tour to these islands that includes a glass blowing factory tour.
 The creativity, flair, detail to perfection is mind-boggling.
-The glass artefacts are expensive for sure, but you can see why they are world famous.
-Then there is the island of Burano – known for handmade lace, and more colourful and full of tourists.
+The glass artifacts are expensive for sure, but you can see why they are world-famous.
+Then there is the island of Burano – known for handmade lace, and more colorful and full of tourists.

 We took a direct train from Venice to Napoli train station and then a 1.5-hour taxi ride to reach Amalfi.
 Think coastal mountains plunging into the blue sea in a vertical scene of precipitous crags, sun-kissed villages, and forests.
 The 4 days spent at the Amalfi coast were mostly for R & R, making it easy and slow.

 The trip to Amalfi was to be a break in our sightseeing packed Florence-Venice-Rome Itinerary.
 The plan was to practice La Dolce Far Niente or ‘the sweetness of doing nothing’.